Newfoundland and Labrador Route 3

 Route 3, also known as Goulds Bypass Road and Robert E. Howlett Memorial Drive, is a 9.4 km, two-lane, Partially-controlled access highway in the eastern part of the Avalon Peninsula of Newfoundland in the Canadian province of Newfoundland and Labrador.
-Its southern terminus is at Route 10 in Goulds and its northern terminus is at Route 2 in St. John's.
+Its southern terminus is at Route 10 in Goulds, St. John's, and its northern terminus is at Route 2 in St. John's.
 The route is entirely in Division 1 and generally forms a straight line between its termini.

 Route description

 Route 3 begins at an intersection with Route 10 (Southern Shore Highway/Irish Loop Drive) in southern Goulds and heads northwest through wooded areas to cross a river via Raymond's Bridge and have an intersection with a gravel road before turning due north.
 It now passes through farmland as it bypasses Goulds along its west side, where it crosses over a few local roads including Powers Road and Cochrane Pond Road as well as having an intersection with Doyles Road.
-The highway now has an intersection with Ruby Line before entering the St. John's city limits and coming to an end shortly thereafter at an interchange with Route 2 (Pitts Memorial Drive), with the road continuing north as Commonwealth Avenue into downtown Mount Pearl.
+The highway intersects Ruby Line and comes to an end shortly thereafter at an interchange with Route 2 (Pitts Memorial Drive), continuing north as Commonwealth Avenue into downtown Mount Pearl.

-For the majority of its length, Route 3 has a small gravel frontage road running along its southbound side.
+For the majority of its length, Route 3 has a small gravel frontage road giving access to farmland running along its southbound side.